-Join the other intelligent rebels by subscribing to the YT channel and learn how to be free and happy!
+Join our community of Intelligent Rebels by subscribing to the YT channel and learn how to be free and happy!

 I’m Olivier, the French Entrepreneur.
 I wanted to share an interview with you that I shot a few years ago, in 2011 to be exact, with Tim Ferriss.

-Now, I am not too much of a fanboy, but I have to say that the book of Tim Ferriss, “The 4-Hour Work Week”, completely changed my life because, before “The 4-Hour Work Week”, I was an average entrepreneur working sixty, seventy hours a week in my IT company.
+Now, I am not too much of a fanboy, but I have to say that the book of Tim Ferriss, “The 4-Hour Work Week”, completely changed my life because, before reading this book, I was an average entrepreneur working sixty, seventy hours a week in my IT company.
 When I read “The 4-Hour Work Week”, I decided to change that.
 Now, instead of me working for my business, my business works for me.
 I work way less, and I travel 6 months a year while inspiring hundreds of thousands of people in French, hopefully soon in English.

 I was very nervous when I met Tim, the content he’s sharing is timeless, I also asked him: Is “The 4-Hour Work Week” really about working 4 hours per week?
 His answer may perhaps surprise you.
 Here is the interview.